Multiple projects underway to improve water quality in False River

 At the end of May, crews began dredging the north side of the lake, dumping all of the excess soil onto private land.
 Wildlife and Fisheries agents also created artificial reefs, and placed them in the water, for the first time, to attract more fish.
 The agency says bass and bream like to congregate near cover.

 “It has been good since the work they've been doing,” said Ramagos.
-“There’s bigger fish, more quality fish and probably more numbers.”
+“There’s bigger fish, more quality fish, and probably more numbers.”

 Ramagos, along with many others are happy to see this.
 Those who spend time on the water welcome any project that will improve water quality.